gwbres/adi-ad9546/README.md

 Therefore, it is expected to use `clock-ops.py` along `ad9545` official driver loaded & deployed properly.

-Determine which operations are available for which clock, for a given chipset (does not require a driver access):
+Determine which operations are available for which clock:

 ```shell
 clock_ops.py --list